 There is no minimum amount of money you need to owe in order for a debt repayment order to be made.

 A debt repayment order helps you to manage the payment of your debts.

 A debt repayment order is not advertised in newspapers or the New Zealand Gazette (although it is recorded on a public register on the Insolvency and Trustee Service website for the duration of the order, and the supervisor must send notice to known creditors).

 What are the disadvantages of a debt repayment order?

-While the debt repayment order is in force and before all your creditors have been paid it is against the law to get credit, borrow or enter into a hire purchaser agreement for more than $1,000 without first informing the credit provider that you are subject to a debt repayment order.
+While the debt repayment order is in force and before all your creditors have been paid, you cannot get credit, borrow money or enter into a hire purchase agreement for more than $1,000 without first informing the credit provider that you are subject to a debt repayment order.